datastax/ruby-driver/README.md

 # Try experimental features

 To get maximum performance you can't wait for a request to complete before sending the next.
-At it's core cql-rb embraces this completely and uses non-blocking IO and a completely asynchronous model for the request processing.
+At it's core cql-rb embraces this completely and uses non-blocking IO and an asynchronous model for the request processing.
 The synchronous API that you use is just a thin façade on top that exists for convenience.
 If you need to scale to thousands of requests per second, have a look at the client code and look at the asynchronous core, it works very much like the public API, _but using it they should be considererd **experimental**_.
 Experimental in this context does not mean buggy, it is the core of cql-rb after all, but it means that you cannot rely on it being backwards compatible.

 # Changelog & versioning